-Roelof Swaen, employed by the Admiralty of Amsterdam and Lieutenant under The Netherland’s most famous Admiral ever, Michiel de Ruyter., inherited the building.
-Roelof was Captain of the ship Noord Holland and took part in the battle of Beachy Head in 1690.
+Roelof Swaen, employed by the Admiralty of Amsterdam and Lieutenant under The Netherland’s most famous Admiral ever, Michiel de Ruyter, inherited the building.
+Roelof was Captain of the Noord Holland ship and took part in the battle of Beachy Head in 1690.

 Upon his return, Roelof was appointed Captain of ‘De Vrede’ (the Peace).
 It was with this ship that he met his demise.
 He perished in a storm on February 2nd 1697 near Sant Antonio, a Spanish town on the island of Ibiza.
 Some of the crew survived, but Roelof was unfortunate.

 Anna Swaen-van Sijdenburg inherits the building after Roelof Swaen’s tragic death.
 In 1698 she marries a wealthy widower, merchant and appraiser of precious metals Andrias Gallus Grill.
 He was the son of a surgeon and was born in Zaandam, just North of Amsterdam.
 His first wife was his cousin Catharina Grill, whose name he adds to his own.
 This was often done for business purposes.
 The double name of his second wife Anna indicates that she might have been a widow herself.

 After the death of Anthony Grill, a descendant of Anna and Andrias, the building was passed onto Christiaan Hulst in 1734 to pay off a debt.
 Together with his brother, he runs a company in coals and a forge where anchors were produced.